Forgetting to fuel up your tow vehicle

-No one wants to be caught roadside in the dark with the fuel gauge needle firmly sitting on E (it happens all too often), so map out your stops using Google Maps or apps such as Fuel Map.
-Towing a caravan uses more petrol, so be mindful of your fuel economy as it will differ from regular driving.
+No one wants to be caught roadside in the dark with the fuel gauge needle firmly sitting on E (it happens all too often), so map out your stops using a journey planning apps such as arevo, which will also help you locate your nearest service station and compare fuel prices.
+Towing a caravan uses more fuel, so be mindful of your fuel economy as it will differ from regular driving.
 Travel at slower speeds to not only be safe but also to use less fuel.

 You dream of an oceanfront vista from a recommended park on a stretch of coast you’ve always wanted to see – but when you get there it’s booked out.
 Factor in summer months (and winter in northern Queensland, Northern Territory and Western Australia) as well as school holidays and plan ahead.
-Not everyone likes to schedule every inch of their adventure, but some foresight is necessary to avoid sad faces.
+Not everyone likes to schedule every inch of their adventure, but some foresight is necessary to avoid disappointment.
+Plus, if you book directly with the resorts, you can access exlusive rates and offers.